shakes76/PatternAnalysis-2023/recognition/mri-super-resolution-network-46991553/README.md

     </tr>
 </table>

+Using a validation set during training is critical when trying to prevent overfitting.

 The model was trained for 10 epochs, which likely that 10 epochs is more than necessary.
 This can be seen in the loss plot: